2.1. By phone

 2.4.4.
 Email Newsletter

 If you choose to join our email newsletter, the information that you submit to us will be forwarded to MailChimp who provide us with email marketing services.
 We consider MailChimp to be a third party data processor (see item 10 below).
-The information that you provide will not be stored within this website’s own database or in any of our internal computer systems.
+The information that you provide will not be stored within this website’s own database.

 Your details will remain within MailChimp’s database for as long as we continue to use MailChimp’s services for email marketing or until you specifically request to remove it from the list.
 If you would like to be removed from the list, you can do so by using the unsubscribe links contained in any email newsletters that we send to you or by sending us an email to [email protected] When making a request to be removed by way of email, please ensure to provide us with the email address that is subscribed to the mailing list.